 Pros Like watches, you can use the Evaluate Expression feature on any valid C expression.
 Multiple Evaluate Expression dialogs can be opened simultaneously.

-Cons Can alter program data adversely if the change being made is not thought out properly as a special case, but it does not.
+Cons Can alter program data adversely if the change being made is not thought out properly Uses This feature can be used to quickly and easily explore a variant of program flow.
+Example Say you have an application that is supposed to treat the 100th iteration of a loop as a special case, but it does not.
 You do not want to set a breakpoint on the looping statement and hit F9 that many times, so instead you force the loop variable to equal 99 using the evaluate expression dialog.
 To do this compile the program without running it.
 Set a breakpoint at the start of the loop and then single step to get past the loop variable initialization.
 Open the Inspect menu and choose Evaluate Expression.
 Type in "j=99" and click on the Evaluate button.
 Now you are ready to start examining the program's behavior.